analiaortellado/Adyen_integration/README.md

 2. Send a paymentMethod request to `/api/paymentMethods` get to get the available payment methods in `/controllers/ApiController`

 3. Add `Adyen.Web` using the embed script and stylesheet option in `/resources/templates/layout.html`
+   * In `adyenWebImplementation.js`, enter the configuration from the documentation - we've already coded the `onSubmit` and `onAdditionalDetails` for you.
+You don't need to overwrite this.

 4. Send a payment request to `/api/payments` to initialize a payment in `/controllers/ApiController`
     * Use `cartService.getTotalAmount()` to pass the `totalAmount`, you can leave the currency as `EUR` for now